xpromx/laravel-graphql/README.md

-This project in made in base of Folklore\GraphQL package, adding Helpers that make more easy the integration with Laravel.
+This project is based of Folklore\GraphQL package, adding Helpers that make more easy the integration with Laravel.

-For more detals check:  https://github.com/Folkloreatelier/laravel-graphql
+For more details check:  https://github.com/Folkloreatelier/laravel-graphql

 - Getting Started